HCI APT Instructions

 Detailed, step-by-step instructions for specific coronagraphic modes are provided in these observation template articles:

 - NIRCam Coronagraphic Imaging APT Template, and

 - NIRISS Aperture Masking Interferometry APT Template.

-The template for each coronagraphic observation has sections for entering information on a variety of important topics, including target acquisition, exposure times, special requirements for linking observations, PSF reference star observations, and, if needed for your science case, full frame astrometric images.
+The template for each coronagraphic observation has sections for entering information on a variety of important topics, including target acquisition, exposure times, special requirements for linking observations, PSF reference star observations, and, if needed for your science case, full frame astrometric images and dedicated background images.

 Science targets and PSF reference stars must be observed back-to-back—organized into coronagraphic sequences—in order to minimize changes in the PSF between exposures.
 You are encouraged to use one of the target visibility tools to verify that all targets in a sequence are simultaneously visible.
 Also, if specific position angles are required for your targets, the availability of the needed angles should be verified ahead of time with the Coronagraphic Visibility Tool.

 Strictly speaking, the only restriction on science targets and PSF reference targets is they be schedulable at the same time.
 However, for purposes of efficiency and practicality, the closer together they are on the sky, the better.
 For PSF reference stars, as a guideline, try to find a reference target that is within about 20° of your science target.
 Larger separations are possible, but slew times get longer and thermal changes in the JWST optics may occur that could make it more challenging to match the reference PSF to your science observations.
 See HCI PSF Reference Stars for details.